hasnae21/FormationStageSAT/README_Angular_learn.md

 6. Services are commonly used for making HTTP requests to our endpoints APIs to request and receive the response
 7. A service can have a value, methods or a combination of both!
 -------------------------------------------------------------------

+### HttpClient
+1. HttpClient is used for performing HTTP requests and responses.
+2. The HttpClient service is available in the @angular/common/http package
+3. The new HttpClient service is included in the Http Client module which is used to initiate HTTP request and responses in Angular apps
+4. The HttpClientModule needs to be imported into the module.
+Usually in the app module.
+5. HttpClient also gives other useful functionality like *params*, *interceptors*, *headers* etc